Dynamical induced quark spin polarization by magnetic field at the early stage of heavy-ion collisions: Abstract

 \section{Abstract}

 We present a comprehensive analysis of the dynamic process of quark spin polarization induced by magnetic fields at the pre-thermal stage in heavy-ion collisions by using the recently developed theoretical tool of chiral kinetic theory.
 Our findings demonstrate that the spin polarization of quarks is highly sensitive to the interactions between quarks.
 These interactions can delay the decay of early spin polarization vector while accelerating the decay of later spin polarization vector.
 Specifically, our simulations show the detailed process of how magnetic fields polarize quarks within the fireball and reveal that quark interactions lead to an acceleration effect on the average spin.
-Notably, the fireball in the early stage has an incomplete electromagnetic response effect, there is a delayed effect on the increase of the induced magnetic field.
+Notably, the fireball of quark-gluon plasma (QGP) in its early stages exhibits an incomplete electromagnetic response effect, which differs from the response predicted by Lenz's law.
+This discrepancy arises from quantum corrections involving the interactions between quark spin and electromagnetic fields.